 This creates a problem for nonprofit professionals.
 After all, our messages are important.
 Our causes matter.
 And we can’t do it alone.
-You need the support of likeminded individuals to back your efforts.
+You need the support of like-minded individuals to back your efforts.

-1. A mission-driven message.
+1. Send a mission-driven message.

 Why does your organization exist?
 Why is your work important?
 Why are people counting on your organization?
 And why should someone support you?

-Revisiting or rediscovering the answer to why and aligning it with your core-message is the first step in building fundraising communications that rise above the noise.
+Revisiting or rediscovering the answer to why and aligning it with your core message is the first step in building fundraising communications that rise above the noise.

 And while many fundraisers think adding a small personal touch is enough, we’re talking about much more.

 Nonprofits strive to communicate on a one-to-one level with donors.
 But there simply aren’t enough hours in the day to craft a truly personal message for every member of your audience.
-But you can create communications that feel more relevant with highly targeted audience segments.

-There’s no shortage of ways to use segmentation to communicate more effectively.
+And there’s no shortage of ways to use segmentation to communicate more effectively.
 You can also get started by using demographic traits like donor location, generation, or industry of work.

-We are a culture of consumers and we are bombarded with thousands of messages every day.
+We are a culture of consumers, and we are bombarded with thousands of messages every day.

 “Drive this car!”
 “Eat this food!
 “Support this cause!”
 “Watch this movie!”